adlnet/xapi-profiles/xapi-profiles-spec.md

 `zeroOrMore` | *Optional*.
 A single pattern or statement template identifier.
 A zeroOrMore pattern matches if the identified thing is not present or is present one or more times

-A primary pattern MUST include name and definition.
+A primary pattern MUST include prefLabel and definition.
 They are optional otherwise.
 A pattern MUST contain exactly one of `alternates`, `optional`, `oneOrMore`, `sequence`, and `zeroOrMore`.

 A pattern MUST not refer to any pattern that has itself in the array or single value for any of `alternates`, `optional`, `oneOrMore`, `sequence`, or `zeroOrMore`, considered recursively.